Senths02/portfolio/src/content/watch-party-data.md

 ### Misaligned journey's
 By talking to the team, and stepping through the host and invitee journey's, I could better understand the problem.

->The invitation for the invitee was conflated with the idea of a waiting area.
+>The invitation was conflated with the idea of a waiting area, but couldn't have the functionality of one.

-The invitation looked like a waiting area, but couldn't have the functionality of one (because they hadn't joined the party at that point).
+This meant:

->Technically, the invitee didn't have a waiting area, so the journeys were misaligned.
-As a result, noone could save each other as contacts.
+- The journeys were misaligned and noone could save each other as contacts

-In addition, the host and invitee would 'join' the watch party on different screens.
-So they would have different views of what was intended to be a shared view.
+- The host and invitee would have different views of what was intended to be a shared view

 There was potential for much confusion.
 <br>